Caretaker (Star Trek: Voyager): Reception

 Variety found "Caretaker" to be a worthy launch of a Star Trek series, calling it "impressive" and praising the design of the Intrepid-class Voyager spaceship.
 While "Caretaker" successfully established the characters and their predicament, contemporaneous reviews included complaints that the integration of the two disparate crews so quickly was unconvincing, and too many plot points were left unexplained, such as how Neelix and Kes met and how Kim and Torres were cured.

 In the months leading up to its release, reviewers had already noted the series' diverse set of characters and, in a first for Star Trek, a female captain as a main character.
 This paid homage to Gene Roddenberry's egalitarian vision of the future, such as when he included the female Number One character as second-in command of the Enterprise in the original 1965 pilot of Star Trek, "The Cage".
 The actress that played that character, Majel Barrett (who soon married Roddenberry), also provided the voice for the onboard computer in several Star Trek series, including Voyager.

-The 21.3 million viewers were lower than the series finale of the seven-year run of The Next Generation, which had over 30 million viewers when it concluded the previous year.
+The 21 million American viewers were lower than the series finale of the seven-year run of The Next Generation, which had over 31 million viewers when it concluded the previous year.
 While Voyager went on to slowly falling ratings, it did achieve seven seasons of production.
 As with Deep Space Nine, it had consistently lower ratings than The Next Generation, but managed to be successful in expanding the Star Trek franchise and fill the popular appetite for Star Trek shows that had grown to a frenzy in the 1990s.

 Alicia Coppola, when asked in 2000 about playing Lieutenant Stadi in the opening segments of the episode, remarked that the role was "a great part".

 In 2012, Den of Geek ranked "Caretaker" the 84th best episode of the series.

 In 2015, a Star Trek: Voyager binge-watching guide by Wired suggested this episode could not be skipped.